iterait/emloop/tutorial/README.md

 Note that naming the variables correctly and consistently is mandatory - we will se the example usage of the names in the next section.

 ##Configuration
-Now we have our own dataset and a network.
+Now we have our own dataset and a model.
 How to put it together?
 This is managed by a config. file, e.g. `configs/simple.yaml`.

 Each config file consists of four fundamental sections

 - dataset
-- net
+- model
 - main_loop
 - hooks